-I’ve always imagined writers curled up on windowsills, wearing knotty sweaters, drinking cinnamon-orange tea, and scribbling the pearls of their existence.
+When I was young, I imagined writers curled up on window benches, wearing knotty sweaters, drinking cinnamon-orange tea, and scribbling the pearls of their existence.

 I don’t do that.